codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/debugging-pipelines.md

 {% endraw %}
 {% endhighlight %}

-Once you run this pipeline in debug mode, it will automatically have breakpoints in the respective steps:
+Once you run this pipeline in debug mode, it will automatically have breakpoints in the respective steps.

 ## Troubleshooting